ibm-cloud-docs/vmwaresolutions/vmonic/understand-responsib.md

 {: summary="The rows are read from left to right.
 The first column describes the task that a customer or IBM might be responsible for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}
 {: #understand-responsib-disaster-recovery-shared-table}

-### Disaster recovery for VMware Solutions
+### Disaster recovery for VMware Solutions offerings (other than VMware Shared)
 {: #understand-responsib-disaster-recovery-dedicated}

-The following table describes the responsibilities that are related to disaster recovery for VMware Solutions.
+The following table describes the responsibilities that are related to disaster recovery for all VMware Solutions offerings, other than VMware Shared.

 | Task | {{site.data.keyword.IBM_notm}} responsibilities | Your responsibilities |
 |:---- |:----------------------------------------------- |:--------------------- |
 | Business continuity and Disaster Recovery (DR) | Provide automated provision and integration for third-party services, such as Veeam and Zerto. | Provision third-party solutions such as Veeam and Zerto, or other solutions of your choice, along with the VMware Solutions instance.
 Configure these solutions to meet your business continuity and DR requirements for your workload. |
 {: row-headers}
 {: caption="Table 9.
-Responsibilities for disaster recovery for VMware Solutions" caption-side="bottom"}
+Responsibilities for disaster recovery for VMware Solutions offerings (other than VMware Shared)" caption-side="bottom"}
 {: summary="The rows are read from left to right.
 The first column describes the task that a customer or IBM might be responsible for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}
 {: #understand-responsib-disaster-recovery-dedicated-table}

 ## Preserving critical configuration
 {: #understand-responsib-preserve-config}

 Configuration changes can impact the ability to use the VMware Solutions console to view and manage instances.
-That's why preserving certain configurations and settings is critical for the VMware Solutions automation to continue to function properly.
+Preserving certain configurations and settings is critical for the VMware Solutions automation to continue to function properly.

 You must manage the VMware Solutions components that are created in your {{site.data.keyword.cloud_notm}} account only from the VMware Solutions console.
 For more information, see:
 * [vCenter Server overview](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vcenterserveroverview)